Unsolved murders in London: 2024

 Anthony Littler

-Detective Chief Inspector Neil John, who is leading the investigation, said: “We understand that this murder took place almost 40 years ago and that people’s memories will have diminished over time.
+Detective Chief Inspector Neil John, leading the investigation, said: “We understand that this murder took place almost 40 years ago and that people’s memories will have diminished over time.

 “However, this witness statement suggests the man who came into the shop was subject to a particularly vicious attack.
 We believe that the victim would not have forgotten what is likely to have been a traumatic event in his life.